I Should Have Said Something Sooner

 That is how God works.

-There were seasons in my life when failure felt louder than grace.
-After mistakes, painful losses, and hard chapters, it was easy to carry shame longer than God ever intended.
-I would replay what went wrong and assume that disappointment meant distance from Him.
-Over time, I learned that God’s correction draws us closer, while condemnation tries to drive us away.
-One leads to healing, the other only deepens the wound.
+I know what it is like when failure feels louder than grace.
+After mistakes, painful losses, and hard chapters, it was easy to replay what went wrong and assume God had stepped back.
+In time, I learned that God’s correction draws us closer, while condemnation only tries to drive us away.

 This post is really about learning to recognize the difference between the voice of grace and the voice of shame.